Singularity-tutorial/Singularity-tutorial.github.io/README.md

 In the second hour we will build the preceding container from scratch.
 Simply typing `singularity` will give you an summary of all the commands you can use.
-Typing `singularity help <command>` will give you more detailed information about running an indvidual command.
+Typing `singularity help <command>` will give you more detailed information about running an individual command.

 ### Building a basic container